rctzeng/rctzeng.github.io/_pages/about.md

 Professional Activities
 ======
-Reviewers NeurIPS, ICML, AISTATS, and ECML/PKDD, and PC Members for SDM and PAKDD
+Reviewers for NeurIPS, ICML, AISTATS, and ECML/PKDD, and PC Members for SDM and PAKDD

 Awards
 ======